agilord/aws_client/generated/aws_license_manager_api/README.md

 **Generated Dart library from API specification**

 *About the service:*
-AWS License Manager makes it easier to manage licenses from software vendors across multiple AWS accounts and on-premises servers.
+License Manager makes it easier to manage licenses from software vendors across multiple Amazon Web Services accounts and on-premises servers.

 ## Links